OFFICIAL SITE

 "We know that words change all the time and over time, a process language experts describe as 'semantic shift,' semantics being the field of language concerned with meaning."
 Change in the Meaning of Words Demands Care in the Use of Language, R.P.
 Clark, The Poynter [Institute], November 18, 2009.

-Even so, then should all words be subject to forced non-evolutionary linguistic changes?
-Take for example the words "citizen" and "police officer" in regards to deliberate forced linguistic change.
+Even so, should every word be subjected to such unnatural, forced linguistic changes?
+Consider, for instance, the words "citizen" and "police officer"—both targets of intentional, imposed shifts in language.

 A citizen, according to the dictionary, is "one entitled to the rights and privileges of a freeman; a native or naturalized person who owes allegiance to a government and is entitled to protection from it."
 Merriam-Webster Dictionary © 2017.